 By following our proven tips and tricks, your feet and your boots will be best buddies in no time.
 Similar approaches work with all outdoor footwear, from approach shoes to trail running shoes, however the consequences of not breaking in these items are not as significant with full-on boots.

 How to break in hiking boots: a word on intelligent design and boot evolution

 Most quality boot makers these days employ intelligent ergonomic design in the last (the fake foot template used to shape shoes) so the resulting chassis cradles your foot and prevents movement.

 They also use sophisticated, high-performing materials to make outsoles robust, innersoles comfortable and midsoles impact absorbing… to some degree or another.
-The uppers are typically made from a hardwearing fabric (suede, leather or a manmade material) encased in a waterproof and breathable lining, such as Gore-tex or eVent.
+The uppers are typically made from a hardwearing fabric (suede, leather or a manmade material) encased in a waterproof and breathable lining (see: Breathability ratings explained), such as Gore-tex or eVent.
 All of this increases out-of-the-box comfort, as well as making them high-performance pieces of kit.

 But that does not mean you should ever strap on a brand new pair of boots on the first morning of a multiday backpacking experience – because in that direction lies a trail of tears, even when armed (or footed, as it were) the best hiking socks.

 To make sure your boots are suitable for you, and broken in sufficiently for you to take to the trail with confidence, follow these easy steps:

 Why should you wear hiking boots before you buy them?